 This project sheds light on a key link in value chains, the evolution of market locations over time.
 While many governments have recently reinvigorated their agricultural development programmes, policies like rural road construction and input subsidies are often only roughly targeted geographically, partly because actionable information is missing.
 Identifying areas of relatively high and low market access would help implementing policies efficiently.
 Additionally, the project fills a critical data gap.
-The use of satellite imagery for mapping market location can be applied to a wide variety of research questions and the increasing frequency and quality of this data only serves to improve this method of data collection in the future.
+The use of satellite imagery for mapping market location can be applied to a wide variety of research questions across a broad set of countries, and the increasing frequency and quality of this data only serves to improve this method of data collection in the future.

 The project finds that weekly gatherings can help reduce transport costs by enabling the bulking of goods, and can provide the customer base for aspiring enterprises in rural areas.
 Through these functions, markets may form nuclei of local development in rural areas, especially so if they are well-connected to their hinterlands.